kiran03-jagadeesh/Implementation-of-C5.0-Algorithm-using-Chi--Square-Feature-Selection-for-Detection-of-Hepatitis-C/README.md

-## HEPATITIS-C DETECTION USING C5.0 ALGORITHM WITH CHI-SQUARE FEATURE SELECTION
+## IMPLEMENTATION OF XGBOOST ALGORITHM USING CHI-SQUARE FEATURE SELECTION FOR EARLY DETECTION OF HEPATITIS C DISEASE
 The development of a Hepatitis-C detection system using the C5.0 algorithm integrated with Chi-Square feature selection to enhance diagnostic accuracy and identify key predictive features, aimed at supporting early disease detection and improving patient outcomes

 ## About